 On April 4, 1995, the House of Representatives approved a modified version of the legislation providing for the establishment of the Metropolitan Highway System.
 The House version provides for the MTA initially only to own and operate the third harbor tunnel (together with the two existing tunnels under Boston Harbor), which is currently scheduled to be opened to commercial traffic by the end of calendar 1995.
 The House version authorizes the issuance of up to \$250 million of short-term notes by the MTA, which notes would be guaranteed by the Commonwealth.
 The notes would be issued for various purposes authorized under the legislation.
 In addition, in order to satisfy certain requirements relating to federal assistance for highway projects, the legislation also authorizes \$330 million of additional capital expenditures by the Commonwealth for various transportation projects throughout the Commonwealth, which expenditures are to be financed through the issuance of general obligation bonds.
+The Senate adopted similar legislation in June, 1995, which provides for up to \$400 million of additional capital expenditures by the Commonwealth rather than the \$330 million offered in the House version.
+On July 31, 1995, a legislative conference committee reported a compromise bill which provided for, among other things, \$400 million of additional capital expenditures by the Commonwealth.
+The bill was passed by both houses of the legislature, and awaits action by the Governor.
 The Executive Office for Administration and Finance expects to offset any increases in Commonwealth financed transportation expenditures due to reduced federal highway aid with reductions in other categories of the Five-Year Capital Spending Plan.
-The legislation is now under consideration by the Senate.
-See "Commonwealth Information Statement" under the heading "COMMONWEALTH BUDGET, FINANCIAL MANAGEMENT AND CONTROLS -- Overview of Capital Spending Process and Controls on page A-10."
+See "Commonwealth Information Statement" under the heading COMMONWEALTH BUDGET, FINANCIAL MANAGEMENT AND CONTROLS -- Overview of Capital Spending Process and Controls on page A-10."